-A dedication plaque will need to be ordered through the Manager of FacilitiesFacilities Services Branch at least five to six weeks before the opening event.
+A dedication plaque will need to be ordered through the Manager of Facilities Facilities Services ceremonial key is ordered from a local trophy manufacturer.

+Branch at least five to six weeks before the opening event.

-See Board policy Policy 701.11-R Acceptance & Naming of New Facilities for inscription guidelines.
+See Board Policy Regulation 701.11-R - Acceptance & Naming and Renaming of Board Owned Facilities or Parts of Board Owned of New Facilities for inscription guidelines.
 The Master of Ceremonies calls upon individuals to participate in the unveiling of the plaque.
-An engraved ceremonial key is ordered from a local trophy manufacturer.
+An engraved